hsf-training/hsf-training-cicd/_episodes/08b-matrix.md

 A pipeline with jobs that use parallel might:

 - Create more jobs running in parallel than available runners.
 Excess jobs are queued and marked pending while waiting for an available runner.
 - Create too many jobs, and the pipeline fails with a `job_activity_limit_exceeded` error.
-The maximum number of jobs that can exist in active pipelines is [limited at the instance-level](https://docs.gitlab.com/ee/administration/instance_limits.html#number-of-jobs-in-active-pipelines).
+The maximum number of jobs that can exist in active pipelines is [limited at the GitLab-instance level](https://docs.gitlab.com/ee/administration/instance_limits.html#number-of-jobs-in-active-pipelines).

 ## Matrices